littleprojects/ACC_W211/01_Tooling/readme.md

 **BUSMASTER** is an excelent CAN BUS software.
 - quick to learn
 - It helps a lot to read out the CAN and correct the CAN Database
+- CAN logging
+- CAN debugging, parsing and visualisation
+- CAN replay

 Also ASAMMDF (Python) comes with a good GUI and a loot of tools.